A breast rash describes redness and irritation of the skin on your breast. A breast rash can also be itchy, scaly, painful or blistered.

 Make an appointment

-Breast rash is rarely an emergency.
-Make an appointment with your doctor if your breast rash is accompanied by:
+A breast rash is rarely an emergency.
+But make an appointment with your doctor if your breast rash doesn't respond to self-care, or if it's accompanied by:

 - Severe pain

 - Yellow or green fluid oozing from the rash

 - Signs and symptoms that worsen